canonical/netplan/doc/netplan.md

      ``scope`` (scalar)
      :    The route scope, how wide-ranging it is to the network.
-Possible values are "global", "link", or "host". ``NetworkManager`` does not support setting a scope.
+Possible values are "global", "link", or "host".

      ``table`` (scalar)
      :    The table number to use for the route.
 In some scenarios, it may be